TristanPearce/Ballchasing.Net/README.md

 I support getting started on open-source code early in your software career, therefore I welcome new programmers looking for a place to start.
 If you dont have the technical ability to help just yet but want to help and learn you can either:
 - Send me an email at `tristanpearce24@gmail.com`.
-- Create a new issue stating what you would like help with.
+- Create a new issue.

 And I will see what I can do to help!